Streamlined inventory management can have a very positive impact when it comes to controlling parts expenditure.

 Here are some top outcomes it could help you achieve:

 Lower parts costs:

 Lower your parts costs through effective stocking and purchasing practices; inventory levels can be monitored and adjusted based on parts use and upcoming needs.
 Parts can be seamlessly allocated from repair orders, and purchase orders can be automatically issued to preferred vendors when they drop to a pre-determined quantity.
 This practice will reduce costs by driving automated inventory replenishment and minimising manual administration.

 More recovered costs:

 It’s easy to know when an item on a new vehicle is covered by warranty … but tracking aftermarket parts coverage is a challenge for many fleets in a variety of industry segments.

 And not claiming warranty on replacement parts is like leaving money on the table.

-Fleet management software can often begin tracking warranty once a replacement part is installed in your vehicle – and can create alerts if a covered item is noted to have failed within the warranty period.
+Fleet inventory management software can begin tracking warranty once a replacement part is installed in your vehicle – and can create alerts if a covered item is noted to have failed within the warranty period.
 These systems can also initiate automated claims processes with manufacturers, and alert technicians of deadlines required to return any failed covered item.

 Reduced fleet financial (and other business processes) costs: